Koustubh-lapate/Quiz-App/README.md

 Quiz App

-Features
+Features:-

-1) Admin should be allowed to add questions (MCQs, Single Answer)
+1) Admin allowed to add questions (MCQs, Single Answer)
-2) Admin should be allowed to move to the next questions
+2) Admin allowed to move to the next questions
-3) Admin should be allowed to show the leaderboard to everyone
+3) Admin allowed to show the leaderboard to everyone
-4) Users should be allowed to answer the questions
+4) Users allowed to answer the questions